Ulric Cole: Life and work

 Cole was a founding member of the Society of American Women Composers.
 She worked as a music teacher for years and, when she became dissatisfied with teaching, she took an editorial position for Time Magazine from 1945 to 1952.

-In her later years, she travelled widely and for a time lived on the islands of Tahiti and Vanatu in the South Pacific Ocean and composed Sunlight Channel in 1948.
+In her later years, she travelled widely and for a time lived on the islands of Tahiti and Vanuatu in the South Pacific Ocean and composed Sunlight Channel in 1948.
 Cole died in Bridgeport, Connecticut in 1992.

 Works

 Cole composed mainly for orchestra, chamber ensemble and piano.